Kofi Annan speaks for Dick Durbin and the Democrat Party.

 And they wouldn't be able to write their story if they went out and got comments.

-What did you think of McKe's apology?
+What did you think of Watt's apology?

-Likewise, I haven't seen anybody in the mainstream press go ask anybody but McCain.
+Likewise, I haven't seen anybody, the mainstream press, go ask anybody but McCain, what do you think of Durbin's Gitmo analogy?

-They didn't even take Mayor Daly's comments and seek input from any of the 44 Democrats and the two independents in the Senate and ask them if they share his view.
+They didn't even take Mayor Daly's comments and seek input from any of the 44 Democrats and the two Independents in the Senate and ask them if they share his view.

-Yeah, Daly say what he said yesterday.
+You had Daly say what he said yesterday.

-Did you see the press go, Senator Senator Reed?
+Did you see the press go, Senator?

-What do you think of what Mayor Daly said today about Senator Durbin?
+Senator Reed, what do you think of what Mayor Daly said today about Senator Durbin?

-Uh Senator Kennedy, did you hear what Mayor Daly said?
+Senator Kennedy, did you hear what Mayor Daly said?

 You didn't see this, did you?